 Nonprescription remedies for treatment of heartburn & dyspepsia.
 Given 1 hour after a meal effectively neutralizes gastric acid for up to 2 hours.

+$AL(OH)3 + HCl \rightarrow ALCl3 + H2O$

+$2HCl + Mg(OH)2 \rightarrow MgCl2 + 2H2O$
-Aluminum antacids cause constipation, interfere with absorption of many drugs.

-Magnesium antacids have laxative action; diarrhea. ionic magnesium stimulates gastric release (acid rebound)

-Magnesium trisilicate slow-acting antacid

-Combination of Magnesium & aluminum antacids are most commonly used (No diarrhea or constipation).
+- Aluminum antacids cause constipation, interfere with absorption of many drugs. - Magnesium antacids have laxative action; diarrhea.
+Ionic magnesium stimulates gastric release (acid rebound) - Magnesium trisilicate slow-acting antacid resulting in increase in the duration of action of the drug. - Combination of Magnesium & aluminum antacids are most commonly used (No diarrhea or constipation).
+Additionally, the combination reduces the required amount of aluminum hydroxide Al(OH)3, thereby minimizing its interference with the absorption of other drugs.

-Antacids

-- Magnesium Hydroxide.

-- Aluminum Hydroxide.

-- React slowly and without gas formation.

-- Metabolic alkalosis is also uncommon.

-- Mg salts cause diarrhea.

-- Aluminum salts cause constipation.

-- Usually given in combination.

-- Contraindicated in renal insufficiency.
+- o Both react slowly and without gas formation. - O With both, metabolic alkalosis is uncommon. - o Mg salts cause diarrhea. - o Aluminum salts cause constipation. - o Usually given in combination. - o Contraindicated in renal insufficiency because they are excreted by the kidneys.

-Calcium carbonate associated with "acid rebound"

-with excessive chronic use, it may cause milk-alkali syndrome with elevation of serum calcium, phosphate, urea, nitrogen, creatinin & bicarbonate levels.
+• Calcium carbonate associated with "acid rebound" with excessive chronic use, it may cause milkalkali syndrome with elevation of serum calcium, phosphate, urea, nitrogen, creatinin & bicarbonate levels so it should be used with caution, ensuring adherence to the recommended dose.